lukemorton/pieces/README.md

 </article>
 ```

-You should have a one to one relationship between components, and stylesheets.
+Ideally you should have a one to one relationship between components, and
+stylesheets.
 For example, `.article` should be defined like so.

 **`app/assets/stylesheets/components/article.css`:**